 - appropriate bedtimes.

-You might be able to improve the sleep cycle of your child with ASD by working on your child’s understanding of routines overall.
+You might be able to improve your child’s sleep cycle by working on your child’s understanding of routines in general.

-Here are some ideas that might help you establish a positive bedtime routine for your child with ASD.
+Here are some ideas that might help you establish a positive bedtime routine for your child with autism spectrum disorder (ASD):

-- Sometimes children with ASD can become fixed on a routine or an object they associate with bedtime.
-If this is your situation, try to vary routines from night to night – for example, use different coloured toothbrushes on different nights.
-Or you could gradually introduce other objects, such as soft toys or different pairs of pyjamas.
+- If your child gets fixated on a routine or an object he associates with bedtime, try to vary routines from night to night – for example, use different coloured toothbrushes on different nights.
+Or you could gradually introduce other objects, like soft toys or different pairs of pyjamas.

-An appropriate and regular bedtime is an important part of children’s sleep cycle and bedtime routine.
-Although sticking to an appropriate bedtime can sometimes be hard for children with ASD, there are things you can do to help.
+An appropriate and regular bedtime is an important part of a child’s sleep cycle and bedtime routine.
+Although sticking to an appropriate bedtime might sometimes be hard for your child with autism spectrum disorder (ASD), there are things you can do to help.

-- Sometimes children aren’t sleepy at bedtime.
-After you’ve set an appropriate bedtime for your child, start moving your child’s sleepy time towards the set bedtime.
 To do this, start giving your child bedtime cues 5-10 minutes earlier every couple of days.
-It might take a few weeks, but you should be able gradually to match your ideal bedtime with your child’s sleepy time.
+It might take a few weeks, but your child should start to feel sleepy earlier and you should be able gradually to match the set bedtime with your child’s sleepy time.